jina-ai/clip-as-service/docs/user-guides/server.md

 ```

 One may wonder how to produce the model as described above.
-Fortunately, you can simply use the [Finetuner](https://finetuner.jina.ai) to fine-tune your model based on customer dataset.
+Fortunately, you can simply use the [Finetuner](https://finetuner.jina.ai) to fine-tune your model based on custom dataset.
 [Finetuner](https://finetuner.jina.ai) is a cloud service that makes fine-tuning simple and fast.
 Moving the process into the cloud, [Finetuner](https://finetuner.jina.ai) handles all related complexity and infrastructure, making models performant and production ready.
 {ref}`Click here for detail instructions<Finetuner>`.